ArchipelProject/StropheCappuccino/README.markdown

 StropheCappuccino is a set of classes uses to bind the pure Javascript library Strophe Library.
 This allows to use realtime XMPP in Cappuccino web application.
 This Library is used by Archipel Project.
-This library is released under AGPL license.
+This library is released under LGPL license.
 Feel free to use it or improve it.

 ## Quick Start